 The New York Times bestselling author – whose Shadowshaper novel constantly lands on lists of recommended YA books – is a supporter of the We Need Diverse Books movement, which calls for changes in the publishing industry so that all young people have books that reflect their realities.
 And though he acknowledges how far the industry has come, he knows it’s still a long journey until everyone can see themselves accurately represented in books.
 Given his dedication to writing about strong women of color – the protagonist of his Shadowshaper series is Afro-Boricua Sierra Santiago – we wanted to learn more about the books that have shaped the Star Wars author’s life.

-A week after a whirlwind New York Comic Con, Older hopped on the phone to answer all our question about his favorite books.
+A week after a whirlwind New York Comic Con, Older hopped on the phone to answer all our questions about his favorite books.
 Every once in a while, he’d look to his bookshelf for guidance.
 Not surprisingly, Older talked about a wide variety of books spanning multiple genres and shouted out various authors of color.
 Here’s what he had to say.

 Shadowhouse Fall, the second book in the Shadowshaper trilogy, is now available at bookstores.
 This interview has been condensed and lightly edited for clarity.